NiCKMiNATi/Book-Management/README.md

 ### Repository -
   - An Interface which lets us contact the DB
-  - Extends the JpaRepository Interface with the Model class object, and Long variable as the arguments (ie) for example,
+  - Extends the JpaRepository Interface with the Model class object, and Long variable(primary key, in this case Id) as the arguments
+      (ie) for example,
       ```java
       public interface MovieRepository extends JpaRepository<Movie, Long>